TheFuhrmans

 Processor

-• Only buy a quad core processor for video editing.
+• Buy a quad core processor for video editing.
 Buy a fast dual core processor for everything else.

-• Intel's Core 2 Duo, Core 2 Quad and Core i7 processors are faster than AMD's Athlon X2 and Phenom X4 processors.
+• Intel's Core i3/i5/i7 processors are faster than AMD's Athlon X2 and Phenom X4 processors per Tom's Hardware.

 Memory / RAM

-• For Windows, you'll need a 64-bit version of XP, Vista or Windows 7 to see more than 3GB.
+• Windows needs a 64-bit version of XP, Vista or Windows 7 to see more than 3GB.

 • Mac OS X is 64-bit and can read more than 4GB of RAM.